suchmememanyskill/OpenCentauri/docs/machine/hotend.md

 ///

 The hotend board has an 2x4 pin port at the bottom of the board.
 This connector connects to a seperate pcb, that breaks out the nessesary connectors for the hotend (Temperature sensor, heater, hotend fan).

+## Firmware dump

+!!! failure "Help needed"
+    If you're able to dump the firmware from the microcontroller on the hotend ([possibly using stm32f0-pico-dump](https://github.com/racerxdl/stm32f0-pico-dump)), please consider sending us a firmware dump of the hotend microcontroller.

+    Ask on [the Discord](https://discord.gg/t6Cft3wNJ3) for more information.